ricko2001/Genealogy-scripts/Notes on collation RMNOCASE.md

 When doing read-only queries externally, one can often include a specific collation sequence in the query that will override the defalut specified in the table declaration.
 This may mean that exisring indexes won't be used which could impact speed.

-The safest procedure to run data modifing SQL on a RM database is- -close the database in RM\
+The safest procedure to run data modifing SQL on a RM database is-\
+-close the database in RM\
 -open it in an external app and load the “fake” RMNOCASE collation extension\
 -do a “reindex RMNOCASE” SQL command\
 -do whatever SQL operations desired, including inserts\
 -close the database\
--open the database in RM and immediately use the RM tool to rebuild indexes.\
+-open the database in RM and immediately use the RM tool to rebuild indexes.

-Another idea-
+Another idea-\
 Modify the RM database tables so that the they do not use RMNOCASE.
 Once would have to move all of the data to the new desired tables, delete the old table, and then rename the table.
-Rebuild the indexes.\
+Rebuild the indexes.
-It is not clear whether the RM app will notice the removal of the RMNOCASE dependency.\
+It is not clear whether the RM app will notice the removal of the RMNOCASE dependency.
 If NOCASE were substituted for RMNOCASE, at least ASCII name would sort as expected.

 Of course, one would want to create the corresponding SQL to return the schema back to "the factory default".

 Another idea-\
 Reverse engineer the real RMNOCASE collatiion and write an extension that implements it exactly.

+Another idea-\
+Determine whether the RMNOCASE code used inside RM can be extracted from the RootsMagic.exe file and then used as an extension by external apps.

 ## The Fake RMNOCASE: unifuzz64.dll